NOVEL APPROACHES TO RESTORING DEFECTS IN BONE TUMORS

 Figure 2.
 It is rarely if ever necessary to perform an amputation in this era of modern medicine for bone tumors unless the tumor has fungated through the skin.
 This patient who had a neglected bone tumor and had sought a second opinion from a neighboring country was offered an amputation above the knee (a).We agreed that an amputation was necessary but offered the option of replanting the amputated segment using microsurgical techniques (b).
 We were able to re-anastamose all his vessels and his nerves which were lost in the amputated segment (a so called amputation replantation procedure).
 The huge advantage of this procedure is that the ankle now functions as a knee and can take a below knee prosthesis which is many times superior to an above knee amputation prosthesis (c).
 The variants of this procedure and how it compares to an above knee amputation (d) illustrate how this procedure may be superior over an above knee amputation.

 The prospect of using bone donated from a deceased individual to reconstruct defects offers a potentially durable life-time solution.
 There are problems however.
 They fracture or do not incorporate in one in five patients and get infected in one in ten patients.
 Immunocompatibility is now presently not required for bone transplants.
 Contrary to popular belief, they do not “come alive” within the body but rather stay as intercalary replacements.
 Availability is an issue and often bone needs to be imported from foreign countries.
-NUS presently has a working relationship with the Perth Bone bank who have kindly consented to providing bone for tumor reconstructions for a modest handling fee (Figure 3).
+We have working relationships with a number of bone banks that have kindly consented to providing bone for tumor reconstructions for a modest handling fee (Figure 3).

 Figure 3.
 This 4 year-old child had a Ewing’s sarcoma of the tibia (a).
 It had was about 15 mm from the growth plate (b).
 In view of her age, she was offered an amputation by her referring physician.
 Nevertheless we were able to offer her a limb salvage procedure after resecting the tumor (c).
 The only thing that would fit the dimensions of this toddler was the humerus of an adult (d).
 By doing an intercalary replacement, the author was able to save the growth plate (e).
 Surgery was uneventful and the epiphyseal screws were removed to allow growth (f).
 Six months later (g) the growth in the epiphysis was appreciable (arrowed).